nussucommit/finsec-backend/README.md

 # finsec-backend
-Backend for NUSSU Finsec web app.
+asdasdBackend for NUSSU Finsec web app.
 Built with Go.